Big-Biodiversity-Collaborative/ZooHotspot/README.md

 ## Summary

-The project uses community science observations of butterflies to compare biodiversity in botanical gardens to that of surrounding urban areas in the southwestern United States of America.
-It uses two measures, species richness and Shannon's Index of diversity, along with bootstrapping replicates to illustrate how relatively small botanical gardens serve as biodiversity hotspots for urban areas.
+This project uses community science observations of butterflies to compare biodiversity in zoological parks to that of surrounding urban areas in the southwestern United States of America.
+It uses two measures, species richness and Shannon's Index of diversity, along with bootstrapping replicates to illustrate how relatively small zoological parks serve as biodiversity hotspots for urban areas.

 ## Dependencies